xraypy/XrayDB/_sources/index.rst.txt

 250 eV to about 200,000 eV.
 Elements with Z=1 to 92 are supported, and some data is included for elements between Z=93 and Z=98.

-   * The current version of the XrayDB is 4.
+   * The current version of the XrayDB is 4, and the Version for the Python module is |release|.

    * See `XrayDB Github Page`_ for data sources, code, development, and issues.